vedderb/vesc_pkg/tnt/README.md

     * Default ERPM Filter Frequency to 25 Hz
     * Replaced Start Condition with Track ERPM in AppUI debug
   * Yaw
-    * Added a hard coded correction fator to yaw change to account for higher yaw rates at higher package loop frequencies
+    * Added a hard coded correction fator to yaw change to account for higher yaw change resulting at higher package loop frequencies
+  * AppUI Overhaul
+    * Removed tune debug
+    * Added pitch, roll. stability, and current debugs
+    * Added yaw rate and yaw rate current demand to yaw debug
+    * Added last drop time
-  * New trip data on AppUI
+    * New trip data
       * Removed power average
       * Added distance in miles
       * Added max carve chain (minimum yaw change 100 deg/s, every 3 seconds)
       * Added carves per mile
       * Added average yaw during carves
       * Added average roll during carves
       * Added air time counter
       * Added max air time
       * Added toggle to TNT Cfg->Specs, Reset Trip Data on Write, to do so when activated
   * Surge
     * Reduced default max angle to 1.5 and setpoint margin to 2.5 to produce a nose lift that is easier to handle
   * Traction Control Braking
     * Added parameter Off Delay, which keeps traction braking active after the off signal has been receive for smoother downhill traction control
+    * 0 by default, 10 ms recommended
 * _Fixes/Improvements_
-  * Addd Pitch Rate to tune debug
-  * Renamed 'inputtilt_interpolated' to 'setpoint'
+  * Renamed 'inputtilt_interpolated' to 'setpoint' in the remote variables

 ### 1.5
 * **This version requires 6.05 firmware to fuction properly**